Zhong Lin Wang: Science and technology of nanogenerators

 Wang invented piezoelectric nanogenerators in 2006, for generating electricity from tiny mechanical energy offered by ZnO nanowire arrays.
-Since then, the areas of nanoenergy and self-powered systems were born, which have important applications in sensor networks, mobile electronics and internet of things.

-Before the invention of triboelectric nanogenerators (TENGs) by Wang in 2011, the mechanical energy harvesting mainly relies on the electromagnetic generator (EMG) invented by Faraday in 1831.
-The EMG is most efficient for high-frequency mechanical motions, such as more than 10–60 Hz, because at a low frequency, the outputs of EMG are rather low.
-The high-quality and regulated energy at a high frequency plays important roles in constructing our today's energy system.
-However, the distributed energy becomes more and more important, because the era has marched into the internet of things and artificial intelligence.
-The TENGs have shown obvious advantages over the EMG in harvesting low-frequency mechanical energy from the environment.
+Before the invention of triboelectric nanogenerators (TENGs) by Wang in 2011, mechanical energy harvesting mainly relied on the electromagnetic generator (EMG) invented by Faraday in 1831.
+The EMG is most efficient for high-frequency mechanical motions, such as more than 10–60 Hz.
+The TENGs have advantages over EMG in harvesting low-frequency mechanical energy from the environment.
 The energy conversion efficiency based on TENG can reach 50-85%.
 The maximum output power density obtained so far is up to 500 W/m2.
-The TENGs can harvest energy from many kinds of sources, and have important applications in self-powered systems for portable electronics, biomedicine, environmental monitoring, and even large-scale power.

 Hybrid cell.
-In practice, the sustainable operation of device usually cannot be realized by scavenging only one type of energy.
 Wang introduced the hybrid cell in 2009 for simultaneously harvesting two or more different types of energy, such as solar and mechanical energy.
-Besides multiple types of energy, the hybrid cell also includes the case of using two different approaches to harvest the same type of energy.

 Pyroelectric nanogenerator.
-Thermalelectric effect is a physical effect that applies the temperature gradient along a thermalelectric material to generate electricity.
-And in a piezoelectric material, the time variation of temperature can also cause the polarization for power conversion, which is the pyroelectric effect.
 In 2012, based on the pyroelectric effect, Wang invented the pyroelectric nanogenerator.

 Blue energy.
-The TENGs have been proven to be capable of harvesting water wave energy at a low frequency.
-However, it is almost impossible using the traditional EMG technology.
 In 2014, Wang proposed the idea of blue energy, in which using millions of TENG units to form a TENG network floating on water surface for large-scale wave energy harvesting.
 If one TENG unit can generate a power of 10 mW, the total power for the area equal to the size of Georgia state and 10 m depth of water is theoretically predicted to be 16 TW, which can meet the energy needs of the world.